-The principal mountains in Ceylon are Pedrotallagalla, eight thousand two hundred and eighty feet; Kirigallapotta, seven thousand nine hundred; Totapella, eight thousand feet; and Adam's Peak, seven thousand seven hundred; but although their altitude is so considerable, they do not give the idea of grandeur which such an altitude would convey.
+The principal mountains in Ceylon are Pedrotallagalla, 8,280 feet; Kirigallapotta, 7,900; Totapella, 8,000 feet; and Adam's Peak, 7,700; but although their altitude is so considerable, they do not give the idea of grandeur which such an altitude would convey.
 They do not rise abruptly from a level base, but they are merely the loftiest of a thousand peaks towering from the highlands of Ceylon.

 The greater portion of the highland district may therefore be compared to one vast mountain; hill piled upon hill, and peak rising over peak; ravines of immense depth, forming innumerable conduits for the mountain torrents.
-Then, at the elevation of Newcra Ellia the heavings of the land appear to have rested, and gentle undulations, diversified by plains and forests, extend for some thirty miles.
-From these comparatively level tracts and swampy plains the rivers of Ceylon derive their source and the three loftiest peaks take their base; Pedrotallagalla rising from the Newera Ellia Plain, "Totapella" and Kirigallapotta from the Horton Plains.
+Then, at the elevation of Newera Ellia, the heavings of the land appear to have rested, and gentle undulations, diversified by plains and forests, extend for some thirty miles.
+From these comparatively level tracts and swampy plains, the rivers of Ceylon derive their source, and the three loftiest peaks take their base; Pedrotallagalla rising from the Newera Ellia Plain, "Totapella" and Kirigallapotta from the Horton Plains.

-The whole of the highland district is thus composed of a succession of ledges of great extent at various elevations, commencing with the highest, the Horton Plains, seven thousand feet above the sea.
+The whole of the highland district is thus composed of a succession of ledges of great extent at various elevations, commencing with the highest, the Horton Plains, 7000 feet above the sea.

-Seven hundred feet below the Horton Plain, the Totapella Plains and undulating forests continue at this elevation as far as Newera Ellia for about twenty miles, thus forming the second ledge.
+Seven hundred feet below the Horton Plain; the Totapella Plains and undulating forests continue at this elevation as far as Newera Ellia for about twenty miles, thus forming the second ledge.

-Six miles to the west of Newera Ellia, at a lower elevation of about nine hundred feet, the district of Dimboola commences, and extends at this elevation over a vast tract of forest-covered country, stretching still farther to the west, and containing a small proportion of plain.
+Six miles to the west of Newera Ellia, at a lower elevation of about 900 feet, the district of Dimboola commences, and extends at this elevation over a vast tract of forest-covered country, stretching still further to the west, and containing a small proportion of plain.